Japanese Emperor Akihito to abdicate after three decades on throne

 Akihito, who has had treatment for prostate cancer and heart surgery, said in a televised address in 2016 that he feared his age would make it hard for him to carry out his duties fully.

-Akihito will report his abdication on Tuesday morning at sanctuaries inside the Imperial Palace grounds, one honouring the sun goddess Amaterasu Omikami, from whom mythology says the imperial line is descended, and two others honouring departed emperors and Shinto gods.
+Akihito reported his abdication in a ritual held in a sanctuary inside the palace grounds honouring the sun goddess Amaterasu Omikami, from whom mythology says the imperial line is descended.
+He was to do the same at two other sanctuaries honouring departed emperors and Shinto gods.

+Video aired on NHK public TV showed Akihito, wearing a dark orange traditional robe and black headress, walking slowly into the first sanctuary as a courtier in a white robe walked behind holding the train and another carried a sword.
+Crown Prince Naruhito would then conduct a similar ceremony, NHK said.

+Ahead of the ceremonies, Japanese and foreign tourists gathered near the palace after early morning rains had stopped.

+The abdication will be publicly marked by a brief and relatively simple ceremony in the Imperial Palace’s prestigious Matsu no ma, or Hall of Pine.
+About 300 people will attend and it will be broadcast live on television.

-The abdication ceremony will take place in the afternoon with attendees including Prime Minister Shinzo Abe, Empress Michiko, Crown Prince Naruhito and Crown Princess Masako, as well as the heads of both houses of parliament and Supreme Court justices.
+Attendees at the afternoon abdication ceremony will include Prime Minister Shinzo Abe, Empress Michiko, Crown Prince Naruhito and Crown Princess Masako, as well as the heads of both houses of parliament and Supreme Court justices.

 Imperial chamberlains will carry state and privy seals into the room along with two of Japan’s “Three Sacred Treasures” - a sword and a jewel - which together with a mirror are symbols of the throne.
 They are said to originate in ancient mythology.

-Abe will announce the abdication and Akihito will make his final remarks as emperor.
+Abe will announce the abdication and Akihito, wearing Western morning coat, will make his final remarks as emperor.

 Naruhito, 59, will become emperor in separate ceremonies on Wednesday.
 Naruhito, who studied at Oxford, is likely to continue an active role and together with Harvard-educated Masako give the monarchy a cosmopolitan tinge.